Viv Hailwood – originator of the BrainChild Developmental Program

 You, as parents know your child better than anyone and it is vital that it is you that works through the program with your child.
 You can share progress with your child and celebrate!

 As a primary teacher and headteacher for many years I loved to make my classroom an interesting place where we could have fun learning together.
-I also coached gymnastics for 17 years outside school.
+I have also coached gymnastics for most of my adult life, outside school.
 It was the observations of parents, during these sessions, that made me stop and think.
 They said their children were doing well at school because of the gymnastics.
 I followed the thread of the importance of movement and rediscovered the infant reflexes that I had learned about when studying for my B.Sc. in Speech therapy at Newcastle -upon-Tyne University and the movement analysis of Laban dance.
 Over many years, I developed my knowledge and observation skills and continue to do so.

 My life experiences and qualifications have all contributed to the development of the Brainchild Developmental Program and I am grateful for their richness.
 They include: